Levothyroxine Dosage Chart: Color-Coded by Dose

 Levothyroxine is a synthetic version of the thyroid hormone T4 (thyroxine) used to treat hypothyroidism, goiter, and certain types of thyroid cancer.
 Your body converts this medication into the active hormone T3, which regulates metabolism, energy production, and numerous bodily functions.

-Dosage is measured in micrograms (mcg) and determined by several factors including your body weight, age, severity of hypothyroidism, and current TSH levels.
-Most adults require between 1.6 to 1.8 mcg per kilogram of body weight daily, though this can vary significantly.
-For example, a 150-pound adult typically needs 100-125 mcg daily as a maintenance dose.
+Dosage is measured in micrograms (mcg) and determined by several factors including body weight, age, severity of hypothyroidism, and current TSH levels.
+Most adults require between 1.6 to 1.8 mcg per kilogram of body weight daily.
+Weight-based dosing is especially relevant for levothyroxine: a 150-pound (68 kg) adult typically needs 100-125 mcg daily as a maintenance dose, while a 200-pound (91 kg) adult may need closer to 150 mcg.

 The standard dosing range spans from 12.5 mcg to 300 mcg daily, with most patients stabilizing between 75-150 mcg.
 Unlike medications with standard dosing, thyroid hormone replacement requires precise individualization.
 Just as acetaminophen dosage varies by weight and condition severity, levothyroxine must be carefully calibrated to your specific metabolic needs.